RainbowInHell/LunchReminderForMyBae/README.md

 # 🍽️ Lunch Reminder Bot for My Bae

 A sweet and simple Telegram bot that sends personalized lunch reminders to your girlfriend every weekday between 8:00-8:30 AM (Minsk time).
-The bot uses Claude AI to generate unique, loving messages each time.
+The bot uses pre-written romantic messages that vary by day of the week.

 ## ✨ Features

 - 💕 Sends personalized, romantic lunch reminders
-- 🤖 Uses Claude AI to generate unique messages every time
+- 📝 Pre-written messages that vary by day of the week for variety
 - ⏰ Runs automatically Monday-Friday at 8:00-8:30 AM Minsk time
 - 🔒 Secure API key management with GitHub Secrets
-- 🆓 Completely free using GitHub Actions
+- 🆓 Completely free using GitHub Actions (no external APIs required)
 - 🎲 Random timing within the 30-minute window for natural feel

 ## 🚀 Setup Instructions